breqwatr/voidith/docs/update-chrony-config-file.md

 # Update chrony config file.
-After the deployment is complete.
-Chrony container keeps restarting.
+After the deployment is complete, Chrony container will keep restarting.
-In order to make it work, correct `chrony.conf` permission in `config.json` file from 0600 to 0666.
+In order to make it work, correct `chrony.conf` permissions in `/etc/kolla/chrony/config.json` file from 0600 to 0666.
 It should look like this:
 ```
 cat /etc/kolla/chrony/config.json